 To get the Back to School Clothing and Footwear Allowance, you must be getting certain social welfare payments or taking part in certain education and training or employment schemes and your total household income must be below a certain amount.

-State primary and post-primary schools can help with the cost of school books from funding under the Free Education Scheme (pdf).
+State post-primary schools can help students with the cost of school books from funding under the Free Education Scheme (pdf).
 The funding comes from the Department of Education and the scheme is administered in each school by the school principal.